alienlebarge/droid-grille/README.md

 - 2 p2b8
 - 1 p10

+## How to install

+Simply copy `droid.ini` on the Droid master's SD card and push the button

 ## Question or ideas ?

 If you have question, ideas of improvement, [let's chat about it](https://github.com/alienlebarge/droid-grille/discussions).